 1. Kuro Takhasomi, a.k.a.
 KuroKy

-Takhasomi grew up in Germany and as a child had issues with his legs that led him to play video games since he couldn’t be as active as most kids.
+Takhasomi grew up in Germany.
+As a child he had issues with his legs that led him to play video games since he couldn’t be as active as most kids.
 Now at age 26 Takhasomi is the most accomplished esports athlete in the world, having won more than $4 million in his career.

 KuroKy’s list of achievements is extensive, but a few stand out.
 Takhasomi is one of just three Dota 2 players to compete in every International world championship, beginning in 2011 when his team was knocked out in the first round of the losers bracket.